 Trevi Pasta is just the sort of place you'd expect to find in a walkable stretch of neighborhood like College Park � small, family-run, friendly.
 And its exceedingly fresh fare � handmade pastas cooked to order � is just the sort of thing folks are willing to walk for when the weather 'round these parts starts hitting those summer high notes.
 Tender, carb-wonderful varieties � porcini, spinach, peppercorn � along with those more traditional (stuffed pastas, too!) can be paired with one of their house-made sauces.
 Take some home to make yourself or dine in and delight in the cozy vibe.
 Oh, and you'll probably want to save room for homemade gelato, as well.
 (407-985-2577)

-So many gems of the Orlando metro's dining community are ensconced in anonymous strip-mall digs and Stefano's Trattoria is just such a jewel, this one at the intersection of Red Bug and Tuskawilla in Winter Springs.
-Its gracious hosts, chef/owner Stefano LaCommare and wife, Marie, greet each diner as though they are guests in their home and make no mistake -- you will leave as sated as you would have from your Sicilian grandmother's table.
-Hearty gnocchi and lasagna, rich sauces and an array of other crowd-pleasing favorites -- the heavenly cioppino, mussels puttanesca and tortellini di Stefano come to mind -- keep locals coming back for what so many call the best Italian in the area. ((407) 659-0101)
+So many gems of the Orlando metro's dining community are ensconced in anonymous (and ubiquitous) strip-mall digs and Stefano's Trattoria is just such a jewel, this one at the intersection of Red Bug and Tuskawilla Roads in Winter Springs.
+You're likely to leave as sated as you would have from your Sicilian grandmother's table.
+Hearty lasagna and gnocchi della nonna, tempting Stromboli and cheesy calzones, classic meat entrees including piccata, marsala and parmigiana, along with delicate dishes from the sea, like the zuppa di mare, keep locals coming back for what so many call the best Italian in the area. ((407) 659-0101)

 Prato is an upscale enough venue in which to celebrate a landmark anniversary or well-deserved promotion but also casual enough to bring the (well-behaved, please) kids for some wonderfully crispy pizza from the wood-burning oven and sandwiches like the BLT panini or the excellent heirloom eggplant version.
 Exposed brick, twinkly lights and some patio seating on Park Avenue give the place a cosmopolitan feel.
 Prato's menu pulls on classic Italian for inspiration but pays due diligence to culinary evolution, allowing for creativity and some turns that might surprise you.
 Half-portions on most of the pastas allow for a more authentic Italian experience (pastas are often served in small portions before entrees in the Old Country) and offer more opportunities to share and sample.
 (407-262-0050)